Prime (drink): Prime Energy

-In popular culture
+Legacy

 In the 2023 South Park television special "Not Suitable for Children," the energy drink Cred becomes a popular trend among children.
 The drink is a parody of Prime, mimicking its bottle design.

-In 2024 Más+, sponsored by Lionel Messi, launched and was criticized for its similarity to Prime.
+In 2024, Más+, sponsored by Lionel Messi, launched and was criticized by some social media users for its similarity to Prime.
+It since ceased production in early 2026.